 </script>

-The show method returns a symbol.
-This symbol is a unique id.
+The create method returns a promise that is resolved then the toast closes.
+You can give toast a unique id.
 Since Toasts are fluid and can move around a lot, returning the index at a given point in time is not ideal for as its position may be changed in the array.
-So, for use with the remove method, we need to give you a unique identifier
+So, for use with the remove method, you need to give a unique identifier

-The show method accepts an object with the following values props and component
+The create method accepts an object with BToast’s props, position, appendToast, component and slots.

 HTML